-This program of study is specifically designed for students seeking a graduate degree in Library Science or Information Science with a specialization that will prepare them for careers as music librarians or information professionals in a music-related environment.
+This program of study is specifically designed for students seeking a graduate degree in Library Science with a specialization that will prepare them for careers as music librarians or information professionals in a music-related environment.
 Students pursuing the Music Librarianship program of study will take courses in the library and information sciences curriculum offered by the department, and will also have the opportunity to enroll in courses in the College of Music at UNT.
 Internships will be arranged for students who lack practical experience working in a music library or who want to increase their exposure to a particular aspect of music librarianship.
 In addition to face-to-face courses taught in Denton, this program is offered through distance learning opportunities using a variety of online instructional formats.

 - Completion of 12 courses (36 credit hours).